Nassau County Burn Injury Lawyer

 - Electrical Burns: These burns are caused by shocks or contact with electrically charged wiring.
 They may or may not appear significant.
 A medical doctor should examine a victim in order to accurately assess the severity.

 Severe burns can happen at work, in a public space, or even at home when using improperly manufactured equipment.
-An experienced local lawyer could be equipped to handle a case regardless of the exact type of burn injury.
+An experienced lawyer in Nassau County could be equipped to handle a case regardless of the exact type of burn injury.

 Severity of Burn Injuries